 The Product Support Lifecycle describes the phases during which our products are eligible for patches (fixes), support and downloads from the Support Portal.

 It is our policy to provide support and fixes in current versions of our products when you are under a current support agreement.
 Fixes to older versions are at our discretion.
 We strive to put resources behind the most recent product releases in order to continually improve and enhance the value of our solutions.

 We will attempt to answer questions on older versions of our products provided resources are available; however, if you are using a discontinued version, we encourage you to upgrade to the currently supported version of the product.

 Our usual support policy is to provide support on both the current (n) and prior (n-1) versions of our products.
 Refer to the product lifecycle table on your Product Support Page or Knowledge Base for more information.

-If you are interested in submitting product enhancement requests, you can do so by creating a service request.
+If you are interested in submitting product enhancement requests, you can do so by creating a case.
 Once documented, the request will be submitted into the enhancement review system and an identification number will be provided to you.
-Your service request will remain open until a decision has been made regarding your request.
+Your case will remain open until a decision has been made regarding your request.